longshotlabs/meteor-template-extension/README.md

 * inherit the events from another template.
 * extend abstract templates and overwrite their events/helpers.
 * use `template.parent(numLevels, includeBlockHelpers)` to access a parent template instance.
+* use `template.get(propName)` to get the value of the first property named `propName` on the current or an ancestor template instance.
-* use `template.get(fieldName)` to access the first field named `fieldName` in the current or ancestor template instances.
+* use `template.set(propName, value)` to set the value of the first property named `propName` on the current or an ancestor template instance.
 * pass a function to `Template.parentData(fun)` to get the first data context which passes the test.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->